d3b4g/leonids/_posts/enum.md

 ![source-01](/img/enu13.PNG){: .align-left}

 > (Get-DomainPolicy)."KerberosPolicy"

-This cmdlt gives Kerberos tickets information, it will be very useful in kerberos attacks
+This cmdlet enumerate the kerberos policy, it will be very useful in kerberos attacks

 > (Get-DomainPolicy)."SystemAccess"

-This cmdlet gives Password policy
+This cmdlet default domain policy

 ####  Enumerating Local Administrators